SpikeInterface/spikeinterface/doc/modules/preprocessing.rst

 Applying :code:`common_reference()` on this data does not correctly remove artifacts, since we first need to compensate for these small delays!
 This is exactly what :code:`phase_shift()` does.

-This function relies on an internal property of the recording called :code:`"inter_sample_shift"`:code:`"inter_sample_shift"`.
+This function relies on an internal property of the recording called :code:`inter_sample_shift`.
-For Neuropixels recordings (read with the :py:func:`spikeinterface.extractors.read_spikeglx` or the :py:func:`spikeinterface.extractors.read_openephys`functions), the :code:`"inter_sample_shift"` is automatically loaded from the metadata and set.
+For Neuropixels recordings (read with the :py:func:`~spikeinterface.extractors.read_spikeglx` or the :py:func:`~spikeinterface.extractors.read_openephys` functions), the :code:`inter_sample_shift` is automatically loaded from the metadata and set.

 Calling :code:`phase_shift()` alone has almost no effect, but combined with :code:`common_reference()` it makes a real